ddadaal/simstate-i18n/README.md

 `simstate-i18n` is a strongly-typed React i18n library based on [simstate](https://github.com/ddadaal/simstate).

+# DEPRECATED!

+This library has been superceded by [`react-typed-i18n`](https://github.com/ddadaal/react-typed-i18n).
+The new library:

+- has all features of this library!
+- does not depend on `simstate`
+- use `string` literals as id which are typechecked using `template literal types`

+Please give it a try!

 # Features

 - Use text id in a **strongly-typed manner**